A guide to the roles we place

 We also place accountants and tax specialists in practice roles as Audit Partners, Audit Senior Managers/Managers, Audit Seniors, Audit Assistants, Personal and Corporate Tax Specialists and Insolvency and Business Recovery Specialists.

-We can help you identify your recruitment requirements – advising on how you might conduct an audit of the team’s existing skills, abilities, and experience to work out where gaps can be filled by training and support, and where you will need to recruit.
+We can also help you identify your recruitment requirements by advising on how you could audit the team’s existing skills, abilities, and experience to work out where gaps can be filled by training and support, and where you will need to recruit.

-Our bespoke service can find ACA or ACCA qualified accountants, CIMA qualified management accountants and CTA qualified tax professionals as well as people for newly-qualified, part-qualified and non-qualified roles.
-And with Artemis Clarke you’ll have an experienced financial recruitment partner who can apply their knowledge and insight from both sides of the hiring fence – our founder has over ten years’ practice and industry experience and is a qualified accountant herself.
+Our bespoke service can find ACA or ACCA qualified accountants, CIMA qualified management accountants and CTA qualified tax professionals, as well as people for newly-qualified, part-qualified and non-qualified roles.